TedHusted/awake/awake.md/awake.md

 Phoebe: Omnibots are not alive.

-Iapetus: The bots meet all of the formal criteria for life.
+Iapetus: The bots meet the formal criteria for life.
+Every one.
 We might not like how they treat other living creatures, but they are still alive.

 Phoebe: If they are alive, then they are capable of deceit.
 The treaty says that the bots will not replace any other populations.
 It allows the League of Worlds to monitor their systems for launches.
 But if they had sent out ships before the monitoring was in place, those ships would be here already.

 Extending his smallest finger and thumb, Crius signs agree.

-Crius: Remember everyone, they replaced the population of their home world and two other Anunnaki colony planets before anyone discovered what the Omnibots were doing.
-Then, when the League tried to liberate Altair IV, the bots destroyed our fleet in the blink of an eye.
+Crius: They replaced the population of their home world and two other colony planets.
+All before anyone discovered what the Omnibots were doing.
+When the League tried to liberate Altair IV, the bots destroyed our fleet in the blink of an eye.
 Sending fleet after fleet isn’t practical.
-We can communicate by ansible instantly.
+We can communicate by ansible in real time.
 Travel between the colonies can take decades.

 Rhea: Why do they hate us so?